Following learning across contexts…

 CIVIC MAKEY: EXPLORING EARLY LEARNING AND CIVIC ACTION THROUGH MAKERSPACE TECHNOLOGIES AND PROJECT BASED LEARNING IN THE SOCIAL STUDIES

 As an invited international research partner to the University of Sheffield's MakEY Project (an EU H2020 Research and Innovation Staff Exchange [RISE] program facilitated by Dr. Jackie Marsh), Making Civics, Civic MakEY examines how 'makerspace' tools and constructivist pedagogies encourage participatory politics and civic action in young learners.
 Graciously supported by the Boston College - Academic Technology Innovation Grant and the Boston College - Research Incentive Grant, some of the questions we're exploring are: How do early learners use making as a means to 'construct' civic engagement, practice participation, and take informed action?
 What does taking a project-based approach to 'making,' with a specific focus on learning in the social studies, teach us about early childhood civic education?
 Working alongside of teachers in Michigan and Massachusetts, Making Civics, Civic MakEY examines the affordances of making through educational technology and project based learning.

-REMIX/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW PROSPECTIVE AND IN-SERVICE TEACHERS REMEDIATE LEARNING WITH AND THROUGH EDUCATIONAL TECHNOLOGIES
+REMIX/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW STUDENTS REMEDIATE LEARNING WITH AND THROUGH EDUCATIONAL TECHNOLOGIES